 There can be many reasons that people might want to cancel their credit cards.
 Whether trying to avoid excessive spending or if fees affiliated with a particular card are too high and causing problems, consumers need to consider all aspects of canceling a card.

-If you are in a situation where you are considering cancelling one or several of your credit cards, be aware of the following:
+If you are in a situation where you are considering canceling one or several of your credit cards, be aware of the following:

 Always think about your credit score